cloudant-labs/slate/docs2017/src/tutorials/create_backup.md

     `couchbackup --db couchbackup-demo --log couchbackup-demo-backup.log`

-2. See the results or open the log file.
+2. Review the results.

+    You can also open the log file, `couchbackup-demo-backup.log`, and review the actions taken during a backup or restore.

     <pre>================================================================================
     Performing backup on https://****:****@myhost.cloudant.com/couchbackup-demo using configuration: